alozano-77/AWS-SAA-C02-Course/README.md

 - Scalable streaming service.
 It is designed to inject data from lots of devices or lots of applications.
 - Many producers send data into a Kinesis Stream.
+Streams are the basic unit of Kinesis.
 - The stream can scale from low to near infinite data rates.
 - Highly available public service by design.
 - Streams store a 24-hour moving window of data.